LiEnby/NoPspEmuDrm/README.md

 Okay, now that message to keep the lawyers happy is out of the way --

 Features:

 - Play any PSP, PSX, NeoGeo, PC Engine or TurboGrafix16 contents without a license -- Directly from the livearea, as if you got it from the PlayStation Store, no Adrenaline.

 - Use any PSP DLC Content (EDATs) without a license

 - Use PocketStation functionality with PSX games that support it.
   note: requires "PocketStation App" to be installed.

 - Start PspEmu content without NpDrm activation

-# Installation
+# Installation:
 The plugin consists of two parts; a kernel plugin and a user plugin;
 both need to be installed for it to work correctly;

 the config.txt entries you need are:

 ```
 *KERNEL